MrRustenLine/ASPDotNetCoreWebAPI/README.md

 Code coverage is not that important.
 This is just to demonstrate an understanding of unit testing an application with a DB dependency.

-## Demonstrate understanding domain-driven design.

 ## Use any database, including InMemory database.

 ## Use any ORM, but EFCore code first would be preferred.

+# Nice to have:

+## Show a clear separation between controller and business logic.

+## Demonstrate understanding domain-driven design.

+## GET /api/users can be sorted/filtered by any columns using a generic way.